An interpretable universal bound for multiserver queues via a leave-one-out technique: Introduction

 The \ggn queue is one of the most fundamental multiserver queueing models, with a wide range of applications \citep[see, e.g.,][]{Wor_09_ggn_applications}.
 The \ggn queue consists of $n$ servers and a central queue, where external jobs arrive over time and wait in the queue for service in the first-come, first-served order.
 When a server frees up, it picks the first job in the queue and starts serving it until the job is completed.
 An illustration of the \ggn queue is provided in \Cref{fig:g-g-n}, The name ``GI'' refers to ``general'' and ``independent'', indicating that the interarrival times and service times are two i.i.d. sequences, where elements of each sequence follow a general distribution.

 In the theory of the \ggn queue, a natural goal is to find a simple formula that predicts the \emph{queue length} (the number of jobs in the queue waiting for service).
-A prominent line of work focuses on the \emph{scaling} of the queue length, aiming to find asymptotically accurate bounds or approximations when the system scales up in a certain sense.
+A prominent line of work focuses on finding accurate bounds or approximations when the system \emph{scales up} in a certain sense.
 This pursuit has been remarkably successful for the single-server case, dating back to the seminal work of \citet{kin_62_bound}.
 Kingman derives a simple upper bound for the steady-state mean queue length of the \ggone queue, $\Ep{\pi}{Q}$:

 where $S$ is the service time, $A$ is the interarrival time, $\mu\triangleq 1/\E{S}$, $\lambda\triangleq 1/\E{A}$, and $\rho \triangleq \lambda/\mu$ is the \emph{load}.
 Despite its simplicity, Kingman's bound is surprisingly accurate.
 In particular, it is asymptotically tight in the so-called \emph{heavy-traffic} scaling regime where $\rho\uparrow 1$ \citep{kin_62_approx}, so it precisely captures the queue's behavior in the scenario where the queueing delay becomes significant.